Please note that all positions at RPGamer are voluntary and unpaid.

 How to Apply

-– Reviews and news should always be written in third-person (no “I”, “you”, etc.).
-We’ll allow maybe a sentence or two of first-person in the intro and conclusion of a review but even then we’ll try and figure out a way to word it without doing so if possible.
+- News and the vast majority of review content should always be written in third-person (no “I”, “you”, etc.).
+First and second-person shouldn’t be used in a review outside of the first and last paragraph.
+Also, first and last paragraph are where you can write more personally if you want: give your personal background, write more subjective thoughts or feelings, etc. The rest of the review should be in an objective tone.
 For features/convention reports, we’re happy to include first- and second-person as these are personal pieces, but it should be avoided in formal articles like news and reviews.

 - No editorialising in news articles.
 News stories need to be impartial, without showing any bias.
 Statements like “the game is shaping up great” would be considered editorialising.